apache/apisix/docs/en/latest/plugins/http-logger.md

 | include_resp_body_expr  | array  | optional    |          |         | When `include_resp_body` is true, control the behavior based on the result of the [lua-resty-expr](https://github.com/api7/lua-resty-expr) expression.
 If present, only log the response body when the result is true. |
 | concat_method    | string  | optional    | "json"        | ["json", "new_line"] | Enum type: `json` and `new_line`. **json**: use `json.encode` for all pending logs. **new_line**: use `json.encode` for each pending log and concat them with "\n" line. |

-The plugin also has some common parameters that are handled by the batch processor(a component of APISIX ).
-The batch processor can be used to aggregate entries(logs/any data) and process them in a batch.
-This helps in reducing the number of requests that are being sent from the plugin per time frame to improve performance.
-Of course the batch processors provide an out-of-the-box configuration, so you don't have to worry about it.
-A brief overview of the parameters is provided here to help you choose.
-If you want to learn more about batch processors, please refer to [Batch-Processor](../batch-processor.md#configuration) configuration section.
+This plug-in supports the use of batch processors to aggregate and process entries(logs/data) in a batch.
+This avoids frequent data submissions by the plugin, which by default the batch processor submits data every '5' seconds or when the data in the queue reaches '1000'. for information or custom batch processor parameter settings, see [Batch-Processor](../batch-processor.md#configuration) configuration section.

 ## How To Enable